 The “Duration of Security” shall clearly indicate the date on which the financial security will be in effect.

-5. Issue of duplicate certificate. - (1) Where, the certificate issued under rule 4 is destroyed or defaced or otherwise lost, the owner or agent of the ship may apply to the Principal Officer of the Mercantile Marine Department where the original valid certificate was issued, for issuance of a duplicate certificate on the payment of a fee of INR Two Thousand only, in Form ‘C’.
+5. Issue of duplicate certificate. - (1) Where, the certificate issued under rule 4 is destroyed or defaced or otherwise lost, the owner or agent of the ship may apply to the Principal Officer of the Mercantile Marine Department where the original valid certificate was issued, for issuance of a duplicate certificate on the payment of a applicable fee , in Form ‘C’.

 (2) Provided that in case a lost certificate is traced or found by the owner or his agent subsequently, it shall be returned to the Principal Officer of the Mercantile Marine Department where such certificate was issued.